kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

-#Practicing Inclusion in the Django Community
+#How to Practice Inclusion to Benefit the Django Community

 ##Kojo Idrissa
 -  Proto Software Engineer/Web Developer
 -  former Educator & Accountant w/ an MBA